camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 }
 ```

-To extract the `orderId` and the `totalPrice` and rename it to `sum` the following JSON path based mapping can be used.
+To extract the `orderId` and the `totalPrice` and rename it to `sum`, the following JSON path based mapping can be used.

 ```xml
   <serviceTask id="debitTask">